Unknown6656/roslyn/concepts/docs/concepts.md

 * Haskell dictionary value ~ C# dictionary type

-The dictionary type parameter is marked "struct” (so stack allocated): we can access its operations through a default value (no need to pass dictionary values).
+The dictionary type parameter is marked "struct" (so stack allocated): we can access its operations through a default value (no need to pass dictionary values).

 ---